sagyzdop/blog/_posts/2024-10-20-Are-You-Real?.markdown

 ---
 layout: post
 title: "Are You Real?"
-summary: "Answers to the questions you could probably do just fine without ever asking."
+excerpt: "Answers to the questions you could probably do just fine without ever asking."
 date: 2024-10-20 00:00:00 +0500
 categories: longread
 tags: